16:00 - 18:00 - Registration

 Food & drink

-All participants will receive a snack after the event.
-There is no food for sale at the event for participants or spectators.
+All participants will receive a hot drink and a snack after the event.

 Spectators are welcome at the event base and start/finish line area.
 Please note it may be very cold so be prepared.
-There is no food for sale at the event.
+Fresh coffee and cakes will be available to purchase.

 There is no access for spectators along the route in Glen Tanar.